ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 ## Systemd service unit implementation

-I started with `[Unit section]`.
-Firstly I added description.
+I started with the `[Unit]` section.
+First, I added a description.

 ![image](https://github.com/user-attachments/assets/f4d3655f-cb3d-443b-a575-c4fc510c3d74)

-Server must be executed after network initialization.
+The server must be executed after network initialization.

 ![image](https://github.com/user-attachments/assets/379da96e-ede3-4a07-9947-859dae1dbb88)

-That all with `[Unit]` section.
-Let's describe `[Service]`.
-I started with Type, this field has (8 options)[https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html].
-I will use `forking`, because of nginx master-worker architecture.
+That's all for the `[Unit]` section.
+Now, let's describe the `[Service]` section.
+I started with the `Type`, which has (8 options)[https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html].
+I will use `forking` because of the Nginx master-worker architecture.

 ![image](https://github.com/user-attachments/assets/11a39ca7-6ecc-4965-beb6-9f0fd56e4944)

-Next step is to define control commands.
-We have three main options to control web server:
+The next step is to define the control commands.
+We have three main options to control the web server:

-- stop
+- **stop**
-- start
+- **start**
-- reload
+- **reload**

-Moreover, configuration of service required test before server launch.
+Moreover, the configuration of the service requires testing before the server launch.

 ![image](https://github.com/user-attachments/assets/74ba386d-0b8d-41c3-8cd8-912ea6d4a93f)